ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

-This is wat your arduino ide should look like, with the TAB files
+This is wat your Arduino IDE should look like, with the TAB files

-ART_ESP32_Thermostat_7_12_2020_ver2.ino is the main file
+ART_ESP32_Thermostat_7_12_2020_ver2.ino => is the Main File

-the other files are included tab files (Should be in the same Directory as Main File)
+The other files are included tab files (Should be in the same Directory as Main File)

 <img src="https://image.easyeda.com/pullimage/VNE6BX0bdmtFa41PH79R6Qq3eSFhpZg6qHJ66yZu.jpeg">